weburg/generic-http-web-service-server-java/README.md

 ### Capabilities

 - Server allows creating, updating, reading, listing, and deleting example Engine and Photo resources.
-Playing a sound on the server is also possible.
+Creating, reading, listing, and playing Sound resources on the server and in a browser is also possible.
-- Engine resource is an object with string and numeric data, while Photo shows binary file upload abilities through HTML based file uploads.
+- Engine resource is an object with string and numeric data, while Photo and Sound resources show binary file upload abilities through HTML based file uploads and viewing/playing resources.

 The client can make calls easily to the server like so, once it has a `ws` proxy object to the server.
 Here is some pseudocode: